Mohmand campaign of 1935: Campaign

 The Government decided to send a sizeable punitive force against them, called the Mohmand Force or Mohforce.
 The force, mobilised by 17 August, included the Nowshera and Peshawar Brigades of the Indian Army, a section of the Royal Tank Corps, the 18th King Edward's Own Cavalry, and the 22nd Derajat Mountain Battery (Frontier Force), with air support from the Indian Wing commanded by Basil Embry.
 The commanders of the Peshawar and Nowshera Brigades, Claude Auchinleck and Harold Alexander, both rose to high rank in World War II.
 Auchinleck, the senior Brigadier, commanded Mohforce; as the Peshawar District G.O.C.
 General Muspratt was on leave in Britain.

 Mohforce left near the end of summer, with two tanks in front of the leading troops which could be used to outflank tribesman who pinned down the infantry.
 The tanks were Mark II light tanks, with a single Vickers machine gun.
 They did not have their radios, which had been withdrawn for their annual overhaul, so one tank had to act as a "runner" between the tanks and the infantry.
 The Mohmand, having no word for tanks, called them "the snakes that spit".

 The troops advanced into the Kamalai plateau, the tribal heartland west of the Swat River.
 The road and water supply had to be extended, taking six weeks, before they could advance into the Nahakki Pass.
 Then the heights around the Nahakki Pass were taken in a night operation, and after dawn the cavalry went through the pass to the plain beyond.
 The headquarters, now commanded by General Muspratt, was established about 5 miles south of the Nahakki Pass at Kamalai.

-In September a reconnaissance in force southwest of Nahakki was ambushed, with 35 deaths in Mohforce: 2 British and 2 Indian officers, and 1 British and 30 Indian Other Ranks; the operation by the Guides or 5th/12th Frontier Force Regiment was described as "sketchily planned and uncoordinated".
+In September a reconnaissance in force southwest of Nahakki was ambushed, with 35 deaths in Mohforce: 2 British and 2 Indian officers, and 1 British and 30 Indian Other Ranks (Capt Godfrey Meynell VC MC & Lt Tony Rendall MC); the operation by the Guides or 5th/12th Frontier Force Regiment was described as "sketchily planned and uncoordinated".

 After fierce fighting, the Mohmand attackers were driven off and the British pushed deep into Mohmand territory.
 This put an end to the tribal revolt and order was reinforced.